AyushExel/Neo/README.md

 This project is in a very early stage of development as of today (June 2,2018)

 # Documentation
-The documentation generated using Doxygen can be found in index.html file in HTML folder.
+The documentation generated using Doxygen can be found in documentaion folder.
+Please open `documentation/html/index.html` to view the documentation.

 # Dependencies
 Numpy